K-Scorpio/scorpiosec/content/en/posts/THM-Rabbit_Store.md

 - 4369 running epmd
 - 25672 (this is the Erlang Distribution port, used for RabbitMQ clustering)

-> the `epmd` service (Erlang Port Mapper Daemon) is used by Erlang applications to discover each other on a network.
+> The `epmd` service (Erlang Port Mapper Daemon) is used by Erlang applications to discover each other on a network.
 > _Read more about the service [here](https://www.erlang.org/docs/26/man/epmd)._

 ## Enumeration